 Naturalist & Guide

 Known in Ireland for her popular workshops in dream wisdom, Kathleen Duffy works as a psychotherapist in private practice.
 She has also worked with the Tivoli Institute in Dublin.
 Kathleen has a “unique charisma on the detective work of dreamscapes” according to the late John O’ Donohue, “above anyone else being able smell out what the story really is…and to have the subtlety, technique and skill to elucidate the intention structure and wisdomscape of the dream.”
 She has a particular interest in exploring the psyche through dreams as well as relationship issues and the transpersonal.
 Kathleen Duffy lives in Castlebar, County Mayo Ireland.

-A native of County Mayo, Stephen Dunford is an author, historian, and award-winning radio and TV broadcaster/producer.
+A native of County Mayo, Stephen Dunford is an author, historian, and award-winning radio and TV broadcaster and producer.
 He is also an historical-reenactor and main organiser of the ‘In Humbert’s Footsteps’ (National Winner of the Gathering Events, 2013) re-enactments events.

 Stephen shares with unbridled enthusiasm his deep love and knowledge of Irish history and folklore.